Foldable phones are real. Here's every one we know about

 Huawei: Confirmed

 During Mobile World Congress Shanghai in June 2018, Huawei confirmed that its first 5G phone, which is set to be announced in February and due out some time at the end of June 2019, will have a foldable screen.
+We'll likely see the phone, or learn more about it, in February during MWC 2019.
 Unfortunately, it's unlikely that the phone will come to the US.
 Citing security reasons, the US government banned the sale of Huawei phones on US military bases and retailers have stopped selling its products.
 Huawei devices are still available in more than 170 countries around the world, however, according to a Huawei spokesperson.

 Xiaomi Dual Flex or Mix Flex: Confirmed